ImAiR: Airwriting Recognition framework using Image Representation of IMU Signals: Introduction

 \subsection{Objectives and Contributions}

 In this work, an airwriting recognition framework using image representation of time-series data is proposed for the first time.
 The time-series data is collected through 3-axis accelerometer and gyroscope sensors from an Inertial Measurement Unit (IMU).
+Given that the airwriting recognition task requires the identification of fine-grained movements of the wrist to be identified, the sensitivity of IMU plays a huge role in this task.
+The required sensitivity is readily available in off-the-shelf smart bands and can therefore be used for HCI applications.
 By encoding the time-series to image representation, the capabilities of CNN were used to extract more diversified characteristics from complicated local patterns in the images.
 Given this intuition, the proposed framework consist of encoding time series data from accelerometer and gyroscope into 2 separate set of images.
 Then, a 2D-CNN based classifier is trained by using individual feature vectors, separately.
 The posterior probabilities from the two classifiers for each class are averaged out and the class with maximum probability is chosen as the predicted alphabet.
 We validate the efficacy of the proposed approach by performing experiments on 2 different publicly available datasets \cite{yanay2020air,SCLAiR}.
 For the purpose of image encoding, several techniques – Self Similarity Matrix, Gramian Angular Field, and Markov Transition Field have been explored and their suitability for airwriting recognition has been evaluated.
-Various standard architectures from the image domain - ResNet\cite{resnet}, DenseNet\cite{densenet}, VGGNet\cite{vggnet}, GoogleNet\cite{googlenet}, and AlexNet\cite{alexnet}, and their variants have been explored for the classifier block.
+Various standard architectures from the image domain - ResNet\cite{resnet}, DenseNet\cite{densenet}, VGGNet\cite{vggnet}, GoogleNet\cite{googlenet}, and AlexNet\cite{alexnet}, and their variants have been explored for the classifier.